BV-BFV approach to General Relativity: Palatini-Cartan-Holst action: Covariant BV theory

 \section{Covariant BV theory}

-In this section we would like to promote Palatini--Cartan--Holst theory as in definition \ref{Def:PCH} to the data of a BV-manifold.
-The PCH description of gravity is a BRST-like gauge theory (compare with the Einstein--Hilbert version \cite{CS1}) and it admits a BV extension.
-Differently from the EH case, however, we have to deal with an an internal $\mathfrak{so}(3,1)$ gauge freedom in addition to space--time diffeomorphisms.
+In this section we would like to promote Palatini--Cartan--Holst theory as presented in Definition \ref{Def:PCH} to the data of a BV-manifold.
+The PCH description of gravity is a BRST-like gauge theory, and it admits a BV extension, similarly to the Einstein--Hilbert version \cite{CS1}.
+Differently from the EH case, however, here we have to deal with an an internal $\mathfrak{so}(3,1)$ gauge freedom in addition to space--time diffeomorphisms.

 We define a covariant BV operator that represents the action of (infinitesimal) diffeomorphisms for all theories of G-connections and sections of G-associated bundles, and use it to define a solution of the Classical Master Equation for PCH gravity.